PiPot/pipot-services/README.md

 Sample implementations are minimal implementations to demonstrate functionality.

+**Note that these services might not work any longer or can contain issues, so do not run these in production!**

 * Telnet: Accepts 3 passwords and then aborts the connection.
 * Conpot: Integration with [Conpot](https://github.com/mushorg/conpot), an
 industrial (SCADA) honeypot.